-1. Christmas at Biltmore Estate: Our biggest holiday event is Christmas at Biltmore.
-Starting on November 3, America's largest home is decked out in festive finery.
-Candlelight Evenings are especially magical.
-Continues through January 1.
+1. Christmas at Biltmore Estate: The biggest holiday event kicks off on November 2 as America's largest home is decked out in festive finery.
+Candlelight Evenings are especially magical (begin November 9).
+Continues through January 12.
 See our Christmas at Biltmore Guide.
 And see exclusive photos of Christmas decorations inside Biltmore House.
+Take a Candlelight Tour.

 2. Shop Downtown Asheville: Make holiday shopping more fun and relaxing while finding truly special gifts.
-Browse through more than 200 shops, 30 art galleries and a dozen antique stores - all locally owned.
-No cookie cutter chain stores here.
+Browse through more than 200 locally-owned shops, 30 art galleries and a dozen antique stores.
+Don't miss the Grove Arcade.
 And if you need a break, stop at one of the 50 restaurants or many coffee shops.
-Tour the fascinating Thomas Wolfe Home.
 See our Downtown Asheville Guide.
 For more great local shops with unique gifts, explore the quaint downtowns of nearby Brevard, Hendersonville and Waynesville.
 See our Shopping Guide.

-3. Gingerbread Houses at Grove Park Inn: For a real treat, see the amazing display of gingerbread houses from the National Gingerbread House Competition at the famous Grove Park Inn Resort on November 20, 2012-January 2, 2013.
+3. Gingerbread Houses at The Omni Grove Park Inn: For a real treat, see the amazing display of gingerbread houses from the National Gingerbread House Competition at the famous Grove Park Inn Resort on November 20, 2013-January 2, 2014.
 Guests at the hotel or any of their restaurants can view the display at anytime.
 If you're not a guest, please visit on Mondays-Thursdays.
 For more info, see our Grove Park Gingerbread House Display Guide (including photos and video of winners.)

 4. Shop Biltmore Village: What a charming area for holiday shopping!
 Located across from the entrance to Biltmore Estate, the Village is home to more than 40 unique shops and 10 cafes and restaurants.
 Most businesses are housed in historic cottages and buildings.
 Tree-lined streets, brick sidewalks and period architecture make it a delight to stroll through and explore.
-(Dickens in the Village, Nov 30-Dec 2) See our Biltmore Village Guide.
+(Dickens in the Village, Dec 6-8) See our Biltmore Village Guide.

 5. And More Art: Asheville is a mecca for artists, so this is the place to find one-of-a-kind gifts.
 With more than 100 galleries and even more artist studios, you will need plenty of time for exploring.
 In addition to the galleries downtown and Biltmore Village, head to the Folk Art Center and the River Arts District.
 See our Gallery Guide.